mirAIlY-peek/SnakeGame/CommandLine/Modular/CLI/README.md

 ### Windows - Snake

-follow this code on windows:
+follow this code on windows

     cd CommandLine\Modular\CLI\hellofx
     set PATH_TO_FX="path\to\javafx-sdk-13\lib"